 The TB IC SG is a subgroup of the Global TB/HIV Working Group of the Stop TB Partnership.

-The Secretariat is hosted by WHO within the Stop TB Strategy (TBS) Unit of the Stop TB Department.
+The Secretariat is hosted by the Centers for Disease Control and Prevention (CDC) of the United States.
 The Secretariat is responsible for organizing the TB IC SG and Core Team (CT) meetings, to prepare the agenda and relevant documents, in consultation with the Chair and members of the CT, to prepare and distribute the reports of the meetings, to monitor implementation of the activities of the TB IC SG, and to manage resources provided for the functioning of the Subgroup.